Ph.D. Degrees Awarded, Early Christian Studies

 Cornelia Horn (May 2001): "Beyond Theology: the Career of Peter the Iberian in the Christological Controversies of Fifth-Century Palestine."
 Dr Horn has been appointed to a Heisenberg Professorship in "Language and Cultures of the Christian Orient" at the University of Halle.
 She is author of Asceticism and Christological Controversy in Fifth-Century Palestine: the Career of Peter the Iberian (Oxford and New York, NY: Oxford University Press, 2006).

 Demetrios S. Katos (May 2001): "Palladius of Helenopolis: Origenist Monk and Writer of the Fifth Century."
 Dr Katos is Dean of the Hellenic College and Professor of Religious Studies at Holy Cross Greek Orthodox School of Theology.
 His book Palladius of Helenopolis, The Origenist Advocate was published by Oxford University Press in 2012.

 Robert E. Winn (January 2002): "The Theology of Eusebius of Emesa."
-Dr Winn is Associate Professor of History at Northwestern College, Orange City, Iowa.
+Dr Winn is Professor of History at Northwestern College, Orange City, Iowa.
 He is author of Eusebius of Emesa: Church and Theology in the Mid-Fourth Century (Washington, DC: Catholic University of America Press, 2011).
 He is currently turning his attention to early medieval historiography, and to Bede in particular; and he hopes to produce a volume of Eusebius of Emesa's sermons translated into English.

 William E. Fahey (May 2002): "Maximus of Turin and his Late Antique Community."
 Dr. Fahey is President of the Thomas More College of Liberal Arts in Merrimack, NH.